 Background

 Active Galactic Nuclei (AGN) are the centers of some of the most violent and active galaxies in the universe.
-The intensity is so bright that when viewing from earth, the galaxies look like point sources, or stars.
-At the center of these galaxies lies a nucleus that that outshines the stars and matter that comprise the galaxy.
+The intensity is so bright that when viewing from earth, the galaxies can look like point sources, or stars.
 It is speculated that this is caused by super-massive black holes at the center of these galaxies actively drawing matter into an accretion disk.
 As matter speeds up under the gravitational force of the black hole, thermal processes in the accretion disk cause the disk to radiate light across the entire electromagnetic spectrum, peaking in ultraviolet.

 The two largest subcategories of AGN are quasars and Seyfert galaxies.
 The primary difference between them is in the amount of radiation produced in their cores.
-Quasars are extremely bright, having luminosities that exceed the all of the stars in the host galaxies by about 100 times (1013⊙).
+Quasars are extremely bright, having luminosities that exceed the all of the stars in the host galaxies by about 100 times (1013 L⊙).
 The light from a quasar’s core is so bright that is overwhelms the light of the remainder of the galaxy.
-Seyfert galaxies have the least luminous AGN.
-The luminosity of the cores of these galaxies is approximately equal to that of all the stars in the host galaxy (1011⊙).
+Seyfert galaxies have the less luminous AGN.
+The luminosity of the cores of these galaxies is approximately equal to that of all the stars in the host galaxy (1011L⊙).

 AGNs contain a concentration of dust in a ring around the accretion called a torus.
-(Figure 1) According to the Unified Model of galaxies, when a galaxy is tilted toward earth such that we can see into the center of the ring, the light from the accretion disk is nearly unobscured by dust and broad hydrogen emission lines can be seen in the spectra due to the intense speed of matter encircling the black hole.
+(Figure 1) According to the Unified Model of galaxies, when a galaxy is tilted toward earth such that we can see into the center of the ring, the light from the accretion disk is nearly unobscured by dust and velocity broadened hydrogen emission lines can be seen in the spectra due to the intense speed of gas clouds encircling the black hole.
 Galaxies in this orientation are classified as Type I galaxies.
 Type II galaxies are oriented in such a way that we cannot see into the ring and therefore the light from the accretion disk is obscured and only narrow emission lines from the outer gases are visible.
 For this reason, only Type 1 galaxies will be targets of this investigation.

 Scientific Goals